CornSeller69/Axel-in-Harlem-Clicker/README.md

-# Axel-in-Harlem-Clicker
-Simple clicker.
-Your job is just to click on this quite gentle fellow with uhmm.... *abnormally sized rear*...
+# Axel in Harlem: Clicker

+Click on a colorfully dressed fellow with *a comically oversized rear*, that's walking through Harlem!
+Earn cash from clicks which you can spend on upgrades and decorations to make Harlem more vibrant with life!

-:trollface:
+# :trollface: